bchan9803/George-Slack-Bot/README.md

   7) `;thumbs up` - Agree with someone?
 Use the Phil Robertson iconic "thumbs up" GIF to display your agreement. :+1:

   8) `;homie` - Feel the need to display your inner Uncle Si?
-Use this command to display his iconic quote, "Homie don't play that". :duck::man-gesturing-no:
+Use this command to display his iconic quote, "Homie don't play that". 🦆🙅‍♂️

   Forgot the commands?
 Use the `;guide` command to display the command list.